abregre/Luxsio---Hotel-Booking-Platform-/README.md

 <strong>Description</strong><br>

-Website that you can search and book hotel rooms in Greece<br>
+Web App that you can search and book hotel rooms in Greece<br>

 <strong>Vision</strong><br>
 <ul>